Meet the team

 Read bio

 Sai Ram is a data enthusiast with a recent master’s degree in data science from Monash University, Australia.
-He is skilled in analyzing natural language, numerical, image, and video data, leveraging advanced AI/ML techniques to generate business insights product(s).
+He is skilled in analysing natural language, numerical, image, and video data, leveraging advanced AI/ML techniques to generate business insights product(s).
 He has always been keen on learning new technologies and updating himself on the go.

 Sai has been a part of multiple inter-disciplinary teams throughout his career, in environments that include consulting, HR, gender equity and diversity, and software development.
 He recently worked on developing a website that incorporated a deep learning NLP model that gauges the stress/mental status of young adults in Australia with poor mental health.